 Baltazar simply shook his head at his blonde friend and began to walk away from her and her sister, "Well I'm going to go see if the guy's ok.
 See you two in a bit," then he paused for a moment, "Oh, and Yang?"

-"Look down," He grinned while pointing at the floor.
+"Look down," He smirked while pointing at the floor.

 Yang and Ruby looked down and immediately freaked out.